zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 offered by Bitcoin scripting because of the added powers of Turing-completeness, value-awareness, blockchain-awareness and state.

-Ethereum Accounts
+Expanse Accounts
 ~~~~~~~~~~~~~~~~~

-In Ethereum, the state is made up of objects called "accounts", with
+In Expanse, the state is made up of objects called "accounts", with
 each account having a 20-byte address and state transitions being direct
 transfers of value and information between accounts.
-An Ethereum account
+An Expanse account
 contains four fields:

 -  The **nonce**, a counter used to make sure each transaction can only